 IETF RFC 8224 [Ref 10] allows the Identity header to be inserted by a SIP proxy or UA.
 The Identity header shall be transited by SIP proxies and Back-to-Back User Agents (B2BUAs), unless otherwise prevented by local service

 provider policy.
-A SIP proxy or B2BUA shall not insert an additional Identity header to a received INVITE request that already contains an Identity header, unless local policy dictates the received Identity header is to be removed.
+A SIP INVITE shall contain at most one Identity header with a “shaken” PASSporT.
+A SIP proxy or B2BUA shall not insert an additional Identity header with a “shaken” Passport to a received INVITE request that already contains an Identity header with a “shaken” PASSporT, unless local policy dictates the received Identity header is to be removed.

+The actions taken by a TSP when an INVITE is received with multiple Identity headers with “shaken” PASSporTs will be dictated by local policy.
+Possible actions include discarding all but one these Identity headers with “shaken” PASSPorT:

+Skipping verification,

+Performing verification using one of the Identity headers containing a “shaken” PASSporT (local policy dictating which one to use)